 RGB Spectrum Receives Rave Reviews at Infocomm for Its New 4K Multiviewers and IP Video Wall Processor

-RGB Spectrum highlighted its latest video processing and networked AV solutions at the recent Infocomm trade show in Orlando, Florida.
-RGB Spectrum showcased the new QuadView® UHDx 4K multiviewer, Zio® Networked AV multiviewers and video wall processors, and new features of the Galileo video wall processor.
+RGB Spectrum highlighted its latest video processing and AV-over-IP solutions at the recent Infocomm trade show in Orlando, Florida.
+RGB Spectrum showcased the new QuadView® UHDx 4K multiviewer, Zio® multiviewers and video wall processors, and new features of the Galileo video wall processor.

 The new QuadView UHDx 4K multiviewer displays up to four sources on a single screen.
 It delivers superior image quality at up to 4Kp60 resolution, customizable display windows and built-in switching of video and audio input signals.
 A user can mix and match input resolutions, scale any video input up to full screen, route any input to any window and select analog or digital audio from any source.

 RGB Spectrum also showcased capabilities for the versatile Galileo video wall processor, including support for video signals up to 4K resolution at 60Hz with 4:4:4 color sampling, surpassing other video wall processors that have limitations on image resolution, frame rate and/or color space of input signals.

 Galileo's new "wall mimic" feature lets users encode the entire video wall or any portion of it and transmit it as an IP stream to be viewed by one or more recipients on the network.
 This unique capability permits operators to push content anywhere in the world from the display wall.

 RGB Spectrum introduced its Zio D3000 series AV-over-IP multiviewer and video wall processor, the latest additions to its enterprise-level networked video solution.
 The processors work with signals from Zio encoders and other H.264/H.265 compliant devices.